 After slaking my incipient hunger by spending a few euros here and a few more there and patronizing several vendors, I left the indoor market and crossed the square to get a closer look at the Upenski Cathedral.

 Those of you who looked at the pictures from my first visit to the Senate Square in the morning might recall a photo of the rather famous Helsinki Cathedral – a building that looks more like an Orthodox Church than the Lutheran Cathedral it is but with good reason.
 Construction of this building took place in the mid-19th century.
-It was modeled after St. Isaac’s Cathedral in St. Petersburg and intended as a tribute to Tsar Nicholas I, the Grand Duke of Finland.
+It was modeled after Saint Isaac’s Cathedral in Saint Petersburg and intended as a tribute to Tsar Nicholas the First, the Grand Duke of Finland.

 The elder Saarinen was born in 1873 and remained in Finland until he was 50 years old before emigrating to the United States.
 His first major design was for the Finnish Pavilion at the 1900 Paris World Fair and he went on to design several important buildings in Helsinki including the National Museum of Finland and the Central Railway Station.
 I fully intended to visit the latter and to that end started to walk along the famous Esplanadi where, passing through the main shopping district, I was twice interrupted by rain of such ferocity that the only sensible recourse was seeking indoor refuge.
 Time ticked relentlessly.
 Eventually, I reached my destination.